 How we will deal with your complaint

-Where a complaint is identified staff must inform the Managing Director (who is the firm’s Complaints Director) and the HR Manager that a complaint has been received.
-The HR Manager will open up a new complaint file and enter the complaint onto the central register.
+Where a complaint is identified staff must inform the Managing Director (who is the firm’s Complaints Director) and the Practice Manager that a complaint has been received.
+The Practice Manager will open up a new complaint file and enter the complaint onto the central register.

-The HR Manager will send an acknowledgement letter within 3 days of receipt of the complaint, advising you that you will receive a response, following a full investigation into your complaint, within the 8 week period allowed for under the Legal Ombudsman’s (LeO) Scheme Rules.
+The Practice Manager will send an acknowledgement email or letter within 3 days of receipt of the complaint, advising you that you will receive a response, following a full investigation into your complaint, within the 8 week period allowed for under the Legal Ombudsman’s (LeO) Scheme Rules.

-A copy of this procedure will be enclosed.
+A link to this procedure will be provided in this email/letter.

 The firm will conduct an investigation into the complaint and send the results of this investigation to you, on behalf of the Complaints Director.